grscheller/scheller-linux-archive/haskellIntroProgramming/notes/MyNotes.md

 * The type system partitions the universe of values and expressions into equivalence classes limiting how elements of these equivalence classes can be combined.
-* "variables" (names - denoted by initial lower case) are bounded to values, denoted by expressions, by "binary expression" `=`.
+* "variables" are immutable.
+They are bounded with the symbol `=` to values, which are denoted by expressions.
 * `=` is not an operator, it is part of the language, `(=) foo 5` does not work!
 * Values are immutable.